 Those who knew him described him in similar terms.

-The parents of Larimer released a statement that Navy officials notified them about midnight Friday that their 27-year-old son was one of the 12 killed in the shootings at the Aurora movie theater.
+The parents of Larimer released a statement that Navy officials notified them that their 27-year-old son was one of the 12 killed in the shootings at the Aurora movie theater.

 "He was a wonderful young man," said Karen Lavin, Larimer's aunt.

-Lavin said the family was planning to celebrate her grandmothers 100th birthday Saturday.
+Lavin said the family was planning to celebrate her grandmothers 100th birthday the following Saturday.
 About 35 family members planned to gather for the occasion with sorrow hanging over them, she said.

 "I am incredibly saddened by the loss of Petty Officer John Larimer," Cmdr.
 Jeffrey Jakuboski, Larimer's commanding officer, said in a statement. ''He was an outstanding shipmate.
 A valued member of our Navy team, he will be missed by all who knew him."

-During a Saturday evening teleconference, Jakubowski, said five sailors attended the movie late Thursday night.
+During a teleconference, Jakubowski, said five sailors attended the midnight showing.
 Two were injured in the shooting.

 The Herald reported Larimer was the youngest of five siblings.